-Volunteer to help at the packet pickup at Runner’s High n’ Tri on Friday, November 2, 2018.
+Volunteer to help at the packet pickup at Midtown Athletic Club on Friday, November 2, 2018.
 Volunteers are also needed on race day at packet pick up, on the race course, and at the finish line.
 Many hands are need to make the event successful!
 Volunteers will receive a long-sleeved T-shirt.
 Please contact Juli Aistars for more information or to volunteer.

 Donate to the Northwest Community Hospital Foundation.
 It is easy todonate and your tax-deductible contribution will help support those fighting lung cancer who are struggling to meet the financial burdens of care and treatment.Please choose “Lung Cancer Fund” under designation on the NCH Foundation “Give Now” page.

-Includes name/logo on 5K event shirts, any advertising displayed at packet pickup and on race day, company link on website, and 3 free 5K entries Silver – $500
+Includes company logo on event shirts, company name & link on website, and 2 free run/walk entries Silver – $250

 Spread the word about the race and about the fight against lung cancer.
 Reach out to family and friends on Facebook, Twitter and other social media platforms so they will be inspired to participate, too!